NCAR/VAPOR/docs/usage/contourRenderer.rst

 This renderer contains all of Vapor's standard renderer controls: the :ref:`Variables <variablesTab>`, :ref:`Appearance <appearanceTab>`, :ref:`Geometry <geometryTab>`, and :ref:`Annotation <annotationTab>` tabs.

-Like the Image and TwoDData renderers, Contours may be offset by a height variable.

 Specialized Controls
 --------------------